HarlicWork/bintang-bank/README.md

 ## Architecture

 This project is using [Feature-Sliced Design Architecture](https://feature-sliced.design/) to structure the codebase.
-The project is divided into several features, each feature is a self-contained module that can be developed and tested independently.
+The project is divided into several layers, each layer is a self-contained module that can be developed and tested independently.

-Application reside in apps folder, while each FSD (assets, widgets, entities, pages, features, shared) layers reside in libs folder.
+Application reside in apps folder, while each FSD (assets, widgets, entities, pages, features, shared) layer reside in libs folder.
 Each feature is a self-contained module that can be developed and tested independently (run `nx test {layers_name}`).

 See below graph on how that architecture linked together: